JeremySkrdlant/SolidityReflection/Days/day2.md

 Notice the the bytes memory and bytes memory are the same but not comparable.

 ### keccak256
-This is solidities hashing function.
+This is a hashing function you can use in Solidity.
 It can take bytes of data and create a hash from it.
 Unfortunately it can not take a string so you need to use the abi.encode to convert it first.

 [a few options to try](https://www.tutorialspoint.com/solidity/solidity_cryptographic_functions.htm)